media-streaming-mesh/msm-deployments/README.md

 ## Usage

 [Helm](https://helm.sh) must be installed to use these charts.
 Please refer to the [official documentation](https://helm.sh/docs/intro/install/) to get started.
+The below command assume a v3 Helm version, although the charts should work with Helm v2 the command options may be different.

 ```shell
 helm repo add msm https://charts.mediastreamingmesh.io